adamlounds/nightscout-go/README.md

 - `/api/v1/devicestatus?count=1&token=<tok>`

 Note: sometimes datetime has trailing `}`.
 Both `$gt` and `$gte` are used.
-Regexp used to find Sensor Start/Change events
+Regexp used to find Sensor Start/Change entries

 nightguard ios app fetches much more info :)